MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-clients/lrs-migration.md

 ### SMART Room Systems upgrade
 Microsoft and SMART are working on providing a solution to upgrade existing SMART LRS systems to Skype Room System v2.
-More details will be provided before end of Septemebr 2018.
+More details will be provided before end of September 2018.
 Please check back for details of this upgrade option .